FILMP/MEDP 160 • SPRING 2014

 PROJECT 3: CONTINUITY STORYTELLING / MINI-DOCUMENTARY

-You have the option of doing either a MINI-DOCUMENTARY or a CONTINUITY STORY for your final project.
-You will work in groups of two and create one project together.
+STORY for your final project.
+You will work in groups of two and create

 OPTION 1

-For this project you will work as a team (in groups of two) to write, shoot and edit a film that utilizes the basic principles of continuity shooting and editing.
-Your film may not be longer than 3 minutes.
+this project you will work as a team (in groups of two) to write, shoot

-We’re looking for a tightly shot and edited film that shows visual control and holds together as a story.
-A tight one minute film is better than a sloppy three minute piece.
+and holds together as a story.
+A tight one minute film is better than a

 Pre - production involves conceiving of the story, writing a concept, scouting locations, finding actors, and storyboarding your film (required).